Menu

 Log in

 Join us with a new season of engaging courses.
-A PDF version of the WISE Summer 2024 Catalog is available here
+A PDF version of the WISE Fall 2024 Catalog is available here

 Need help learning Zoom?
-WISE offers instruction, assistance, and support during our WISE Office Hours almost every Monday at 1:30 PM (except for holidays).
+Contact the WISE Office at 508-767-7513 or by email at WISE@assumption.edu for instruction, assistance, and support during our WISE Office Hours from 10 AM - 2 PM Monday through Thursday (except for Holidays).

 All Zoom courses are recorded, so if you miss a class you can catch up.
 Our online Member Resources provides easy access to recordings for up to 30 days after each class session.